Deploy bare metal or custom OS StorReduce Server(s)

 # AMI Linux: sudo yum install -y docker

-Please ensure that docker will restart when the server is rebooted.
+Please also ensure that docker will restart when the server is rebooted.

 For other systems please follow the instructions on the Docker website.
 If you have a Docker enterprise license, we recommend you install docker-ee; otherwise, docker-ce will also work.